The Theory of Money, Part 28

 His first thought is that he needs to get into the banking business.
 Currently, when the government gets paid taxes, he is storing it in several different local banks (he knows about diversification), and he realizes now that these banks may actually all be lending out his government money and earning interest on it!

-President then takes all the government’s money (in specie) out of those other banks and deposits it all into First Bank.
+President then gradually takes all the government’s money (in specie) out of those other banks and deposits it all into First Bank.
 First Bank now has 50,000 gold coins in it, which can all be used as reserves to establish fractional reserve banking and earn the government some money!
 If he chooses a reserve ratio of 20%, that means the money multiplier is 5, so 50,000 gold coins can act as the reserve for 250,000 Goldnotes.

 If he is lending out all that money at market rates, let’s say he is earning 5% on it, which means he now has a new income stream of 12,500 gold coins every year.
 He just increased his income substantially!
 This alone could pay off his war bonds if he puts all of it into them over the next 10 years.
 What a relief.
-This will probably persuade banks to lend him more money next time (and persuade more citizens to buy war bonds) if another war happens and he has a larger revenue stream plus a history of repaying his government bonds.
+This will probably persuade banks to lend him more money next time (and persuade more citizens to buy war bonds) if another war happens and he has a larger revenue stream plus a history of reliably repaying his government bonds.

 Unfortunately, he has no idea the costs he is inducing on society as a result of this seemingly flawless financial trick.
 But all this banking stuff is so new that there really aren’t many people who have figured out all its effects yet, so we can’t blame him.
-And, realistically, he may not be inducing any new costs on society anyway because, chances are, all the banks that used to be storing the government money were already lending it out through the magic of fractional reserve banking.
-So really there are no new costs to society as a result of First Bank being created, it’s just that the government is now sharing in some of the profits of the banking industry.
+And, realistically, he may not be inducing any new costs on society yet anyway because, chances are, all the banks that used to be storing the government money were already lending it out through the magic of fractional reserve banking.
+So really there are no new costs to society as a result of First Bank being created, it’s just that the government is now taking some of the profits of the banking industry.

 But, now that he has stored all his government money in a single bank, he has to worry about bank runs.
 Remember, he understands diversification, so he knows that if his bank ever has to declare bankruptcy, he will lose all his government money, which is even scarier of a prospect than the threat of an enemy attacking him at this point.